-- 4.2.2.1 Categories of Technicians

-- 4.2.2.1.1 Technicians are classified into three broad categories based on the kind of work they typically do:

-- Laboratory demonstrators and classroom assistants;

-- Information technologists; and

-- Student service specialists.
+- 4.2.2.1.1 Technicians are classified into three broad categories based on the kind of work they typically do: - Laboratory demonstrators and classroom assistants; - Information technologists; and - Student service specialists.

 These categories are independent of seniority groups.
 Nothing in these categories will in any way alter established seniority groups.